Local Transcription Models in 2026: Parakeet, Whisper, and More

 OpenAI's Whisper is the model that proved high-accuracy offline transcription was possible at scale.
 Whisper Large V3 Turbo is a distilled version — 809M parameters with only 4 decoder layers instead of the full 32 — which makes it significantly faster while keeping the broad language support intact.

-If you dictate in Arabic, Hindi, Vietnamese, Thai, Hebrew, Turkish, Indonesian, or any of the other 80+ languages that Parakeet and SenseVoice don't cover, Whisper Turbo is your model.
-It defaults to English but you can point it at any of the 99 supported languages in Resonant's settings.
+If you dictate in Arabic, Hindi, Vietnamese, Thai, Hebrew, Turkish, Indonesian, or any of the other 80+ languages that Parakeet and SenseVoice don't cover, Whisper Turbo is worth knowing about.
+It defaults to English but supports 99 languages, and runs well via whisper.cpp on Apple Silicon.

 It's the most widely trusted offline transcription model in the world.
-If you're evaluating Resonant against another tool that uses Whisper in the cloud, this is what that tool is running — except yours runs locally.
+Resonant doesn't bundle Whisper today, but if you're comparing Resonant against another tool that uses Whisper in the cloud, Whisper Turbo is what that tool is effectively running — and you can run it locally yourself via whisper.cpp.

 For faster English Whisper: Whisper Distil Large v3.5